wp-plugins/really-simple-twitter-feed-widget/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Changed: Use the new Twitter REST API
+* Changed: Error handling cleaning

 = 1.0.2 =
-Changed: Feed cache lifetime shortening to 30 minutes (default is 12 hours)
+* Changed: Feed cache lifetime shortening to 30 minutes (default is 12 hours)

 = 1.0.1 =
-Changed: Some more code cleaning and security option control
+* Changed: Some more code cleaning and security option control

 = 1.0.0 =
-Added: Option to skip tweets containing certain text
+* Added: Option to skip tweets containing certain text
-Changed: New Wordpress Feed API adoption
+* Changed: New Wordpress Feed API adoption
-Changed: Code cleaning
+* Changed: Code cleaning

 == Upgrade Notice ==